18F/eligibility-rules-service/README.md

 ## To be validated

-#### :white_check_mark: _Validated:_ TTS has a role to play in the eligibility space
+#### :white_check_mark: _Validated (Phase 1):_ TTS has a role to play in the eligibility space
-_From Phase 1 Conclusions (longform):_ "TTS is in a unique position to be a leader, influencing the ecosystem and its actors from a variety of angles due to our ability to work with agencies across the federal government, our experience supporting states through procurement consulting, our ongoing engagement with the vendor community, and our ability to build products and platforms for use across government."
+TTS is in a unique position to be a leader, influencing the ecosystem and its actors from a variety of angles due to our ability to work with agencies across the federal government, our experience supporting states through procurement consulting, our ongoing engagement with the vendor community, and our ability to build products and platforms for use across government. _See [Phase 1 Recommendations (Longform)](https://github.com/18F/eligibility-rules-service/wiki/Phase-1-Recommendations-:-Longform)_

 #### :white_check_mark: _Validated:_ A finite piece of work appropriate to TTS can be identified
-_From Phase 1 Conclusions (pitch):_ "We hypothesize that the highest-value area for TTS to explore further is investigating the value and feasibility of building an API-based eligibility rules web service for a non-MAGI Medicaid human services program, to help federal human service agencies facilitate the adoption of multi-benefit eligibility determination."
+We hypothesize that the highest-value area for TTS to explore further is investigating the value and feasibility of building an API-based eligibility rules web service for a non-MAGI Medicaid human services program, to help federal human service agencies facilitate the adoption of multi-benefit eligibility determination. _See [Phase 1 Conclusions (Pitch)](https://github.com/18F/eligibility-rules-service/wiki/Phase-1-Recommendations-:-Pitch)_

 #### :white_circle: Partners will want to collaborate with us to make this happen
 _Not yet validated - Phase 2_ - Our initial conversations with partners have been positive and fruitful, but we have not yet formalized an arrangement.